Depression and Low Mood

 For Parents and Caregivers

-Realising your child is unhappy is upsetting and sometimes it’s not easy to know what might be considered normal.
+Realising your child is unhappy is upsetting and sometimes it’s not easy to know what might be considered typical mood swings at this age.
 Of course, most of us feel sad sometimes.
 Depression is when such feelings last a long time and get in the way of everyday life.

-It may happen because of circumstances (such as bullying, bereavement, or abuse) but it can also develop for no obvious reason.
+Low mood may be triggered because of circumstances (such as bullying, bereavement, or abuse) but it can also develop for no obvious reason.
 Some young people turn to drugs or alcohol to help with their feelings, others may slip into self-harm or disordered eating.
 We’ve pulled together some of the most useful resources on depression and low mood here and in other sections.
 Some will be better for younger teens, and some for young adults.

 Admission to an inpatient unit would be unusual, but if you are facing this possibility see the links below.